Written by Ookla

 2. Use Speedtest for quick, easy, one-click connection testing—accurate everywhere thanks to our global network.

-3. Now, the most accurate and convenient way to test your speed lives in your macOS menu bar.
+3. Now, the most accurate and convenient way to test your speed lives in your PC menu bar.

 Download for PC - server 1 -->Intel, 64-bit processor, OS X 10.7 or later.